Grichuk homers, Blue Jays beat sloppy White Sox 6-2 | WTOP

-CHICAGO (AP) — The Chicago White Sox were rolling along with Lance Lynn delivering another dominant start.
-Once he left the game, things turned around in a big way.

-The bullpen stumbled.
-So did the defense, and the Blue Jays came away with the win.

-Randal Grichuk hit a long home run and Toronto took advantage of a season-high four errors by Chicago as well as a bases-loaded walk to beat the AL Central leaders 6-2 on Wednesday night.
+CHICAGO (AP) — Randal Grichuk hit a long home run and the Toronto Blue Jays took advantage of a season-high four errors by Chicago as well as a bases-loaded walk to beat the AL Central-leading White Sox 6-2 on Wednesday night.

-Grichuk hit a 451-foot drive leading off the second.
-Toronto rookie Alek Manoah threw five solid innings in his third major league start and the Blue Jays won despite another strong outing by Lynn.
+Grichuk hit a 451-foot drive leading off the second inning.
+Toronto rookie Alek Manoah threw five solid innings in his third major league start and the Blue Jays won despite another strong start by Chicago’s Lance Lynn.

-“We made those breaks, because of the way we ran,” Blue Jays manager Charlie Montoyo said.
-“When you do that, infielders rush a little bit.
-And that’s what happened.
-Credit to our guys.”

 The White Sox were sailing along with a 2-1 lead after Lynn struck out nine over seven innings.
-But a shaky bullpen and poor defense did them in.
+But a shaky bullpen and poor defense spoiled things for Chicago.

 Toronto scored three runs in the eighth and tacked on two more in the ninth.

-Aaron Bummer (0-4) retired the first batter in the eighth before pinch-hitter Riley Adams reached on a wild pitch as he struck out.
-An infield single by Marcus Semien and a hit to right by Bo Bichette loaded the bases for Vladimir Guerrero Jr. He walked to force in the tying run.
+Aaron Bummer (0-4) walked Vladimir Guerrero Jr. with the bases loaded in the eighth to force in the tying run.
 Two more scored when shortstop Tim Anderson overthrew first trying to complete a double play on Teoscar Hernández’s grounder against Codi Heuer, giving the Blue Jays a 4-2 lead.

-Toronto added a pair in the ninth, aided by more shaky defense.
+Toronto tacked on two more in the ninth, aided by more shaky defense.

 Tyler Chatwood (1-2) got the win.